Please contact us if you have any questions about this Service Agreement.

 End of Service Agreement.

-Change Log — Displays the most recent change only
+Change Log — Displays the most recent two changes only

 September 29, 2020 – Added DBA to company description in definitions section.
 Adjusted language in several sections regarding the typical services company provides to be more accurate.
 Minor grammatical correction in the introductory section.
 (Incorrect use of present tense)